 9 The Start

 9.1 Races will be started using RRS 26 (5-4-1-0).
-For information only a bell will be sounded approximately 10 minutes before the Start.
+For information only, a bell will be sounded approximately 10 minutes before the Start.

 9.2 The Start Line will be either:

 a) the transit formed by the Start Hut Flag Pole bearing a Black and White Diamond and a moveable pole on the shoreline, also bearing a Black and White Diamond; or